TDF HIV Drugs Lawsuit

 - Pain and suffering

-Pharmaceutical companies like Gilead Sciences shouldn’t be allowed to put profits over the safety of thousands of Americans, especially when patients are suffering from life-threatening conditions as a result of their negligence.
+Pharmaceutical companies like Gilead Sciences shouldn’t be allowed to put profits over the safety of thousands of Americans, especially when patients are suffering from life-threatening conditions.

-Our firm stands with HIV patients.
-That’s why we’re working with Ben Crump Law and Hilliard Martinez Gonzales to hold Gilead Sciences accountable for the harm they have done.
+Our firm stands with people living with HIV.
+That’s why we’re working with Ben Crump Law and Hilliard Martinez Gonzales to hold Gilead Sciences accountable for any harm they may have done.

 If you took Truvada, Viread, Atripla, Complera, or Stribild and suffered from a kidney or bone injury afterwards, you may be eligible for a lawsuit.
 Contact us to see if you have a case.
 It never costs a thing unless we win a settlement or verdict for you.